facebook/zstd/tests/README.md

  -v           : Prints Benchmarking output
  -D           : Next argument dictionary file
  -s           : Benchmark all files separately
+ -q           : Quiet, repeat for more quiet
+ -v           : Verbose, cancels quiet, repeat for more volume

 ```
  Any inputs afterwards are treated as files to benchmark.